ccoenraets/salesforce1-app-tutorial/index.md

 ## Device Requirements

-> **You don't need a mobile device to complete this tutorial**: You can emulate the Salesforce1 app in your computer's browser.
-Instructions are provided in Module 2.
+> **You don't need a mobile device to complete this tutorial:** You can emulate the Salesforce1 mobile app in your computer's browser.
+Instructions are provided in [Module 2](install-salesforce1-app.html).

 To install the Salesforce1 mobile app, you need one of the following devices: